Ticken/Salty-Bacon-Farmers/README.md

 # Salty-Bacon-Farmers
-Only works with android 4.4 or newer
+ works with android 4.4 or newer